Designing a Weekly Routine for Older Adults: Enhancing Independence, Well-being, and Quality of Life

 C. Leveraging Technology

 Technology can be a powerful ally in making routines easier to follow.
 Set simple meal and medication reminders using apps like Medisafe or Google Calendar.
 These gentle nudges can help keep your loved one on track without feeling intrusive.
-Fitness trackers can also provide encouragement by tracking steps or activity levels, which helps motivate movement throughout the day.
+Fitness trackers can also encourage exercise by tracking steps or activity levels, which helps individuals stay accountable to their fitness goals throughout the day.
+Technology can support reminders through a phone, apps, or a digital alarm clock.

 D. A Safe Environment Makes Everything Work Better